arminc/terraform-ecs/deployment/README.md

 ## Deployment

 Deployment process on ECS consists of two steps.
-First one is registering a Task Definition that holds the information about what container you want to start and what the requirements are like memory and port.
-The second step is creating of updating a Service Definition which defines a Service which eventually uses the Task Definition to start the containers on ECS and keeps them running.
+The first step is registering a Task definition that holds the information about what container you want to start and what the requirements are.
+For instance memory, cpu or port.
+The second step is creating or updating a Service definition which defines a Service which eventually uses the Task Definition to start the containers on ECS and keeps them running.

 ![Deployment](../img/deployment.png)

-The Task Definition documentation can be found [here][1] and the Service Definition documentation can be found [here][2]
+The Task definition documentation can be found [here][1] and the Service definition documentation can be found [here][2]

 ## Initial deployment

-### Register a Task Definition
+### Register a Task definition

-To deploy an application to ECS for the first time we need to register a Task Definition, you can see an example [here](td-nginx.json):
+To deploy an application to ECS for the first time we need to register a Task definition, you can see an example [here](td-nginx.json):

 ```json
 {